Table of Contents

 Apart from additional information barring the Delivery Date and Delivery Timings, you will find notes on their delivery as well as Pick Up options!
 All of the above-mentioned information helps the customer understand the particularities of delivery-related details.

 Additionally, we would also like to point out that setting up a payment gateway for collecting payments is just as crucial.
 Offer your customers the choice of being able to pay through various Payment Gateway options.
-Of course, one of the widely used extensions for this is WooCommerce Payments, however, you can configure which payment option suits your business model the best by considering these aspects.
+Of course, one of the widely used extensions for this is WooCommerce Payments, however, you can configure which payment option suits your business model by going through the WooCommerce payment documentation.

-Some other plugins to consider for your Online Food Ordering and Delivery system Business
+Some other restuarant plugins to consider for your Online Food Ordering and Delivery Business

-To get a comprehensive understanding of basic WooCommerce shipping, you can read our post here.
+To get a comprehensive understanding of basic WooCommerce shipping, you can read our comprehensive guide to WooCommerce shipping .
 But if you wish to make the shipping of your online food ordering and delivery business a bit fancier, we’d recommend checking out the Table Rate Shipping for WooCommerce plugin for $25.
 This plugin comes with the ability to set up multiple shipping methods, offer more than just flat rate prices, and many such useful things for your WooCommerce store.
-What’s even more convenient for shoppers is that this plugin is compatible with our Order Delivery Date Pro for WooCommerce plugin.
+What’s even more convenient for shoppers is that this plugin is compatible with our Order Delivery Date Pro for the WooCommerce plugin.

-As an online food ordering and delivery business, your delivery game needs to be up to mark.
+As an recipes! food ordering and delivery business, your delivery game needs to be up to the mark.
 You could lose customers if your food surpasses the delivery time.
 To avoid this, you need a good tracking system for your orders and this plugin, in particular, becomes very handy.
 With this plugin, you can add designated Driver roles, edit orders, assign specific drivers to the order, and even configure the order as Out for Delivery or Completed.
-You find out how to install it here and check out its Pro version which costs $49.95 here!
+You find out how to install it and check out its Pro version which costs $49.95!